Dnipropetrovsk Oblast: Sport

 Region houses the Ukrainian Premier League football club, FC Dnipro.
 This club, commonly seen as representing the city at large, holds a record for being the only Soviet team to win the USSR Federation Cup twice; since independence they have gone on to win the Ukrainian Championship once and the Ukrainian League Cup three times.
 Kryvyi Rih was home to the football team Kryvbas Kryvyi Rih.
 FC Hirnyk Kryvyi Rih is a club based in Kryvyi Rih.
 The club currently competes in the Ukrainian First League.
 It is part of the Sports Club Hirnyk which combines several other sections.
 The club's owner is the Kryvyi Rih Iron Ore Combine (KZRK), the biggest subterranean mining public company in Ukraine.

 SC Kryvbas is a professional basketball club.
 Achievements of the team are winning the Ukrainian Basketball League in 2009, and winning the Higher League in 2003 and 2004.
 Since 2010 the team is active in the Ukrainian Basketball SuperLeague.

 Recently built Dnipro-Arena has a capacity of 31,003 people.
 The Dnipro-Arena hosted the 2010 FIFA World Cup qualification game between Ukraine and England on 10 October 2009.
 The Dnipro Arena was initially chosen as one of the Ukrainian venues for their joint Euro 2012 bid with Poland.
-However it was dropped from the list in May 2009 as the capacity fell short of the minimum 33,000 seats required by UEFA.
+However, it was dropped from the list in May 2009 as the capacity fell short of the minimum 33,000 seats required by UEFA.

 Dnipropetrovsk has a regional federation within Ukrainian bandy and Rink Bandy Federation.

 Culture

 Historically, Dnieper Ukraine comprised territory that roughly corresponded to the area of Ukraine within the expanding Russian Empire.
-Ukrainians sometimes call it Great Ukraine (Velyka Ukrayina).
+Ukrainians sometimes call it Great Ukraine (Velyka Ukraina).
 Historically, this region is tightly entwined with the history of Ukraine and is considered the heart of the country.

-Ukrainian (Middle Dnieprian dialect, 67,0%) and Russian (31,9%) language are both equally used officially, with Russian being more common in cities, while Ukrainian is the dominant language in rural communities.
+Ukrainian (67,0%) and Russian (31,9%) language are both used, with Russian being more common in cities, while Ukrainian is the dominant language in rural communities.
 These details result in a significant difference across different survey results, as even a small restating of a question switches responses of a significant group of people.
 The speaking of Surzhyk instead of Russian or Ukrainian is wide and viewed negatively by nationalist language activists.
 Because it is neither the one nor the other, they regard Surzhyk as a threat to the uniqueness of Ukrainian culture.

-Petrykivsky Painting originates from Petrykivka village.
-The distinctive features of this handicraft are the patterns, unusual technique and white background.
+Petrykivka painting, originating from the village of Petrykivka, is known for its distinctive features such as patterns, unusual technique and white background.
 It was included to the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.